dairiki/lektor-polymorphic-type/README.md

 ## How It Works

-If the field has a `deferred_type` option set, that value is evaluated and the result is interpreted as the name of the final type for the field.
+If the field has a `polymorphic_type` option set, that value is evaluated and the result is interpreted as the name of the final type for the field.

-If no `deferred_type` option is set for the field, then we look for a field on the current record whose name is name of the current field with “`_type`” appended.
+If no `polymorphic_type` option is set for the field, then we look for a field on the current record whose name is name of the current field with “`_type`” appended.